biff31337/AD-OTP/README.md

 ## Usage

 ### Configuration
-Open (Menue)Configuration -> Global Settings, edit name of domaincontroller, name of domain and useraccount for service.
+Open (menue) Configuration -> Global Settings, edit name of domaincontroller, name of domain and useraccount for service.
 Press Install service to register ad_otp_service.exe and start it immediatly.

 ![configuration](/assets/global.png)

 ### User Enrollment
 Users need to enroll their accounts with a TOTP application like Google Authenticator.
-Open (Menue)Configuration -> User configuration and create new user, edit usernname and static part of desired password, check activated.
+Open (menu) Configuration -> User configuration and create new user, edit usernname and static part of desired password, check activated.
 Scan QR code with Google authentificator app to add account.
 The Set Password button tries to update the useraccount to check if everything is working (password rules etc...).